 The Norfolk & Norwich Festival is one of Norfolk’s many events © JMA Photography, Norfolk & Norwich Festival

 Whatever the time of year, there is usually something going on somewhere in Norfolk.
 Many towns have markets which date back to prehistoric times.
 For foodies, there are various food festivls such as the one held at Aylsham.
-And for something more unusual, the region hosts a number of unique events throughout the year including the Crab & Lobster fesitval and the Great Yarmouth Maritime Festival.
+And for something more unusual, the region hosts a number of unique events throughout the year including the Crab & Lobster fesitval.
 For more information on events in Norfolk check out our calendar.